 Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
+The City coordinates with HGAC on a regular basis in many areas, particularly in the area of transportation, with the City's work in the Main St/Park Ave area; and, in disaster recovery as a result of FEMA and CDBG-DR plans for recovery from Hurricane Harvey.
+Anticipated outcomes for information and coordination were met.
+4 Agency/Group/Organization INTERFAITH CARING MINISTRIES Agency/Group/Organization Type Services - Housing Services - food and prescription assistance What section of the Plan was addressed by Consultation?
+Food, Rent/Utility and prescription needs for LMI Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 The agency receives CDBG funding and coordinates/collaborates with the city on an on-going basis.
-The agency provides rent/utility assistance and food assistance to residents.
-The consultation included ways in which both the agency and the City can better serve the very low- and extremely low-income residents.
+The agency provides rent/utility assistance, food assistance, and prescription assistance to residents.
+The consultation included ways in which both the agency and the City can better serve the very low- and extremely low- income residents.
 The anticipated outcome was met.
-6 Agency/Group/Organization COMMUNITIES IN SCHOOLS Agency/Group/Organization Type Services-Children What section of the Plan was addressed by Consultation?
+5 Agency/Group/Organization COMMUNITIES IN SCHOOLS Agency/Group/Organization Type Services-Children What section of the Plan was addressed by Consultation?
 Homeless Needs - Families with children Public service needs of children Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-The agency has provided information on the number and needs of homeless children attending League City middle and high schools as well as the general needs of LMI families.
+The agency has provided information on the number and needs of homeless children attending League City middle and high schools as well as the general needs of LMI youth and their families.
+Anticipated outcomes were met.
+6 Agency/Group/Organization Texas General Land Office Agency/Group/Organization Type Other government - State